Wang Qiang (serial killer)

-Wang Qiang (王强 (王強, Wáng Qiáng); 16 January 1975 – 17 November 2005) was a Chinese serial killer, rapist, and robber from Liaoning, and one of the most prolific murderers in Chinese history.
+Wang Qiang (王强 (Wáng Qiáng); 16 January 1975 – 17 November 2005) was a Chinese serial killer, rapist, and robber from Liaoning, and one of the most prolific murderers in Chinese history.

 Early life

 Wang was born in 1975 and grew up in the small village of Kaiyuan, Liaoning.
 His father was physically and emotionally abusive towards his family, addicted to drinking and gambling, and denied Wang the chance to enter school.
 Due to the abuse, Wang eventually left home and lived on the streets.

+Wang Qiang said that he never experienced family happiness during his childhood.
+When he was 8 years old, his parents divorced.
+His 6-year-old brother stayed with his mother, while Wang Qiang stayed with his father.
+Not long after the divorce, Wang Qiang's father got into a fight with someone due to gambling, seriously injuring another person, and was sentenced to 11 years in prison.
+The upbringing of Wang Qiang then fell to his grandparents.

 In 1990, at the Shenyang Railway Station Square, Wang was surrounded and beaten to near-death by a group of fellow beggars.
 Days after he was released from the police station, Wang was taken in by an older man who gave him a meal and told him "only by stealing would he get ahead".
 Wang began pickpocketing, with most of the stolen money going to the man who housed him.
 In June 1991, Wang stole a wallet and was sent to a labor camp for two years.

+After being released from the labor camp, Wang Qiang didn't go home or look for his "mentor."
+Instead, he went directly to Shenyang Railway Station and began pickpocketing.
+Wang Qiang felt that pickpocketing was too slow and tiring; robbery was much faster.
+Due to this, he bought a knife and started looking for targets.
+His first robbery occurred one autumn night in 1993, around 8 PM.
+In an alley on Taiyuan Street, Wang Qiang saw a man in his thirties.
+He and his accomplices rushed at him, knocked him down, and stole 20,000 yuan from his suit jacket.
+Having experienced this success, his crimes escalated.